davidliwei/mageck2-demo/demo3_mle_with_cnv_correction/README.md

-# Correcting copy number variation (CNV) effects in mageck analysis
+# MLE and CNV correction in mageck analysis

+For MLE analysis, see the [documentation here](https://sourceforge.net/p/mageck/wiki/demo/#the-fourth-tutorial-using-mageck-mle-module).

-See the [documentation here](https://sourceforge.net/p/mageck/wiki/advanced_tutorial/#tutorial-2-correct-the-effects-from-copy-number-variations) for detailed instructions.
+For CNV correction, see the [documentation here](https://sourceforge.net/p/mageck/wiki/advanced_tutorial/#tutorial-2-correct-the-effects-from-copy-number-variations) for detailed instructions.